VLOGroup/imageutilities/README.md

 - Set up environment variable `CUDA_SDK_ROOT_DIR` to point to the NVidia CUDA examples
 - Set up environment vaiable `IMAGEUTILITIES_ROOT` to point to the path of this directory

+- To use the matlab wrapper, set up environment vaiable `MATLAB_ROOT` to point to matlab root directory

 To build simply perform the following steps:

 ~~~